YunaBraska/surveys/README.md

 ### Motivation

-The goal of this project was to build a simple, solid core library with a minimalistic style.
+The goal of this project was to build a simple, solid core workflow/state machine library with a minimalistic style.
 Means everyone can build easily on top of it.
-There are no framework, no reflections, no complicated nested objects and no big dependencies ( except the diagram thingy).
+There are no framework, no reflections, no complicated nested objects and no big dependencies (except the diagram thingy).
 A survey is easy to store in a database and to modify as its just a simple ordered list.

 ### Requirements
 * To render Diagrams it's needed to install the library `graphviz` e.g. `brew install graphviz`, `sudo apt-get install graphviz`